unoplatform/uno/doc/articles/get-started-rider.md

 Note: There is no debugging for Wasm within Rider, but you debug using the built in Chrome tools.

-### MacOS
+### macOS
-You will be able to build the MacOS project.
+You will be able to build the macOS project.
 ![run-ios-rider](Assets/quick-start/run-ios-rider.JPG)
 Alternatively, you can use a tool like VNC to run the simulator on a mac.